iamrohittyagi/Temperature-Control-App/README.md

 # Temperature-Control-App

-a temperature control app where users can increment/decrement temperature and the background color changes based on temperature.
+A temperature control app where users can increment/decrement temperature and the background color changes based on temperature.